mauritssilvis/challenges/java/java-project-cli/README.md

 You can verify your Java installation using the following steps:

 - Run the command `java --version`.
-- Verify that the output matches the desired version of the JDK.
+- Verify that the output matches the desired JDK version.

 #### 1.1.2 Code